 The complicated network of roots allows for mangroves to filter and trap sediments and pollutants.
 The roots are able to hold onto these elements and absorb nutrients from runoff, reducing erosion while improving the surrounding water quality.

 Mangrove ecosystems are rich in biodiversity.
 As previously mentioned, mangroves are able to absorb nutrients from runoff, filtering the surrounding water, forming a nutrient-rich habitat.
 By providing nesting and breeding for fish, birds, sea turtles, and other animals, mangroves are able to host a diverse array of species.
 This is especially important as human activity continues to cause a decline in biodiversity.

+So, what is a mangrove?
+Mangroves are defined by their ability to tolerate higher salinities than other plants.
 There are some trees that can tolerate some degrees of salinity, but mangroves are the only tree species in the world that can survive in the harsh conditions in which they do.
 Mangroves are able to survive being submerged in saltwater, unlike any other tree species.
 Why is that…?
 Keep reading!

 Mangroves have evolved over time specifically to endure these harsh conditions that are fatal to other species.
 Mangroves are able to grow in soils with twice the salinity of ocean water.
 Root adaptations have made it possible for these trees to live in oxygen-poor sediments along with the shoreline and salt excretion adaptations enable mangroves to survive in, well, salt.